Kinship Care

 VOA Alaska’s Kinship Care program provides additional family services for fulltime caregivers of grandchildren, siblings, nieces and nephews, or other extended family members.
 You do not have to be licensed or have legal custody to receive support.

-To enroll: After submitting an intake form and family needs assessment, you will be connected with a Care Coordinator to create a collaborative support plan to meet your family’s needs.
+To enroll: After submitting a registration form, you will be connected with a Care Coordinator to create a collaborative support plan to meet your family’s needs.

 Kinship Care Services